 Addressing the Length of a 'K' Day

-PCM's kindergarten (K) classrooms maintain a ratio of approximately 15 students to 1 Guide accompanied by 1 full-time Classroom Assistant/Interventionist.
+PCM's kindergarten (K) classrooms maintain a ratio of approximately 17 students to 1 Guide accompanied by support from a Classroom Instructional Assistant.
 A K learner's day at PCM looks different from a traditional school day, with more opportunities for outside play and activities, a pace more in line with individual learner needs, more opportunities for movement, an option to rest/nap in the afternoon, and an educational environment that considers individual student interests.
 Learners in a Montessori environment, even at this young age level, are often less fatigued at the end of the school day because their day is paced for their needs and interests.

 For visual examples of what this early environment looks like explore these short videos.

 7th - 9th grade students are all grouped in the same classroom but their coursework is differentiated based on competency achieved.
 Appropriately trained teachers in core subject areas supported by classroom volunteers and assistants guide students.